victis23/Simple-Chat-App/README.md

 # Simple Chat App

 ## What is Simple Chat?
-A straight-forward communication app that utilizes Google Firebase to host its database.
+Simple chat is a straight-forward communication app that allows its authenticated users to send each other unlimited sms messages.
+The app utilizes Google Firebase to host its database and provides its users with multiple sign-in methods, including Facebook and the new sign-in with Apple framework.

 ### Main Frameworks, API, & IDE Used In This Project: